Plano Slip and Fall Lawyers Who Win You More

 If you were injured in slip and fall accident, our dedicated Plano attorneys will vigorously fight for justice and will secure the maximum compensation available to you.
 As per the records of TopVerdict.com, Mullen & Mullen Law Firm represented an impressive 19 cases within the prestigious Texas “Top 50” personal injury settlements in 2021 (awaiting 2022 results).
 No other Texas firm achieved as many appearances on this esteemed list as we did.
 This exceptional track record empowers us to confidently declare that we will go above and beyond to ensure you receive the best possible outcome.

 There is absolutely no cost to you unless we settle your slip and fall case.
 Get medical treatment upfront with no out of pocket, even if you don’t have health insurance or can’t afford your deductible.

-What Else Can Mullen & Mullen Provide That Other Firms Can’t?
+What Can Mullen & Mullen Provide That Other Law Firms Can’t?

 You need an attorney in Plano but not just any will do.
 You should have the best.
 You should be wary of any law firm who will be passing your slip and fall case on to an inexperienced junior attorney or paralegal to work on while they simply supervise.

-Make sure to ask WHO will be handling the day to day details of your claim.
-Many firms profit off of handling a higher volume of cases that are worked by lesser experienced staff members that settle for smaller amounts.
+Make sure to ask WHO will be handling the day-to-day details of your claim.
+Many firms profit from handling a higher volume of cases that are worked by lesser experienced staff members that settle for smaller amounts.

 The outcome of your slip and fall case depends a lot on the skill and care of your lawyer.
 We don’t have any junior attorneys or paralegals.
 If you choose our Plano law firm, an experienced lawyer will handle your case from start to finish.
 This means you will have a far greater chance of obtaining the maximum settlement your case warrants.